telerik/winforms-docs/controls/forms-and-dialogs/toolbarform/getting-started.md

 This topic will walk you through the creating process of RadToolbarForm.

 1\.
-Create a blank new Telerik Winforms application using the standard template.
+Create a blank new Telerik WinForms application using the standard template.

 2\.
 Add a new Toolbar form from Visual Studio.
-Go to __Project -> Add Windows Form__ and then select ToolbarForm.
+Go to __Project -> Add Windows Form__ and then select Telerik RadToolbarForm.

 ![WinForms RadToolbarForm VS Template](images/winforms-radtoolbarform-vs-template.png)